d3i-website/d3i-website.github.io/_pages/community/symposium-2024.md

 *May 30-31st at the University of Amsterdam, The Netherlands*

+#### Photos

+We thank all participants of the symposium for their contributions!
+Photos to the symposium can now be accessed [here](https://www.superformosa.nl/2024/datadonation/).

 #### Program

 An overview of the program can be found [here](/assets/documents/ddsymposium_program.pdf).